 A public engagement campaign advocating “kitchen table” conversations with family and friends about wishes for end-of-life care

-The Conversation Project, co-founded by Pulitzer Prize winner Ellen Goodman, is a public engagement campaign with a goal that is both simple and transformative: to make sure that every person’s wishes for end-of-life care are expressed and respected.
+The Conversation Project, co-founded by Pulitzer Prize winner Ellen Goodman in 2012, is a public engagement initiative of the Institute for Healthcare Improvement with a goal that is both simple and transformative: to have every person’s wishes for end-of-life care expressed and respected.

 offers people the tools, guidance and resources they need to begin talking with their loved ones, around the kitchen table, about their wishes and preferences.

-The Conversation Project is not about promoting any specific preference for end-of-life care; instead, it seeks to encourage and support people in expressing their end-of-life wishes for care.
+The Conversation Project does not about promote any specific preference for end-of-life care; instead, it seeks to encourage and support people in expressing their end-of-life wishes for care.

 By sparking cultural change at the kitchen table — not in the intensive care unit — The Conversation Project hopes it will become easier for people to communicate end-of-life wishes that can be expressed in advance and respected at the end.